-When file transfer protocol support is enabled, the modem interacts with the protocol to eliminate delays in the file transfer that normally occur with other high-speed modems.
+When you set the modem to enable file transfer protocol support, the modem interacts with the protocol to eliminate file transfer delays that normally occur with other high-speed modems.
 This significantly increases the data throughput rate without altering the protocol functionality.

-The modem can be configured via the S111 register to provide support for any of the following file transfer protocols:
+Using the S111 register, you can set the modem to provide support for any of the following file transfer protocols: